Raynskhiri/Writeup/Writeup.md

 # SecuriNets ISI Friendly CTF 2023-2024

-This Writeup will guide to solve the tasks :
+This writeup will guide you to solve the tasks:

 - Server Side Template Injection
 - Local file inclusion 0 (LFI0)